TheWorkflowAcademy/Dynamic-Form-Acceptance-Criteria-ZohoCreator-ZohoCRM/README.md

 ### Create Records in the "Qualification Criteria" module
 * Create a record for each Course Type with its unique qualifying criteria - Course Type A (General), Course Type B (General), etc. This would take care of all general submissions.
-* What about special cases?
-Let's say you have a special deal with an organisation called "Umbrella Corp" for Course Type A. For applicants with Participation Codes from Umbrella Corp, there is a different set of qualifying criteria.
+* To account for organization-specific criteria, a separate record can be created.
+For example, you have a special deal with an organisation called "Umbrella Corp" for Course Type A. For applicants with Participation Codes from Umbrella Corp, there is a different set of qualifying criteria.
 We can do this by creating another record for Course Type A with different criteria called "Course Type A (Umbrella Corp)".
-Do make sure to select the organization in the "Partner" field.
+Do make sure to select the organization in the "Partner" lookup field.

 ## Tutorial - Creator
 ### Create a Workflow - "on user input of a field"